Deploy Cloudera using Terraform

 to tell Terraform to perform the

 deployment.
 Typically, this will take about 60 minutes.
-Once the deployment is complete, CDP
+Once the deployment is complete, Cloudera will print output similar to the following:

 Apply complete!
 Resources: 46 added, 0 changed, 0 destroyed.

-Clean up the CDP environment and infrastructure
+Clean up the Cloudera environment and infrastructure

 If you no longer need the infrastructure that’s provisioned by Terraform, run the following command to remove the deployment infrastructure and terminate all resources: